AliceTimken/uk-legislators/README.md

 `canadian_mp_twitterhandles.csv` contains general information on Canadian Members of Parliament in the 44th House of Commons (elected in 2021).

-`R Markdown file` is an R Markdown file that pulls inidividual user information and individual tweets from Twitter using the [rtweet package] (https://www.rdocumentation.org/packages/rtweet/versions/0.7.0)  as well as Twitter's Academic API and the [academictwitteR package](https://www.rdocumentation.org/packages/academictwitteR/versions/0.3.1).
+`R Markdown file` is an R Markdown file that pulls inidividual user information and individual tweets from Twitter using the [rtweet package](https://www.rdocumentation.org/packages/rtweet/versions/0.7.0) as well as Twitter's Academic API and the [academictwitteR package](https://www.rdocumentation.org/packages/academictwitteR/versions/0.3.1).
 The rtweet library can be used by Twitter users without approval, while Academic Twitter requires approval from Twitter.

-`legislators-current.yaml` and `legislators-historical.yaml` contain biographical information on all Members of Congress that have ever served in Congress, that is, since 1789, as well as cross-walks into other databases.

-Each legislator record is grouped into four guaranteed parts: id's which relate the record to other databases, name information (first, last, etc.), biographical information (birthday, gender), and terms served in Congress.
-A typical record looks something like this:

 ### Data Dictionary (CSV)